Skip to content

 Why do organisations have to report themselves to the ICO?

-The Information Commissioner’s Office relies on self-reporting under the provisions of the GDPR.
-While it may be tempting not to mention data breaches, organisations that do so can receive hefty financial penalties from the ICO.
+The ICO relies on self-reporting under the GDPR.
+While it may be tempting to avoid mentioning data breaches, organisations that do so can face hefty financial penalties.

 Does the ICO treat accidental breaches differently from deliberate breaches?